Soundhunter6154/TuneTracker/README.md

 - **History Tracking:**
   Maintain a history of query comparisons, viewable in a dedicated History tab and manageable via the Preferences or Database Management sections.

-- **Visualizations:**
-  Visualize the spectrogram of the query audio with overlaid peaks and fingerprint match indicators, helping you see what's happening under the hood.

 - **Configurable Preferences:**
   Adjust key parameters such as sampling rate, loudness gate threshold, and fan value (the number of peak pairings) via a dedicated Preferences tab.
 Changing preferences can trigger a complete re-hash of the database.